malikakarsh/algos_recap/graph/README.md

 ## Strongly Connected Components (Kosaraju's Algorithm)

-Definition: In a directed graph, a strongly connected component (SCC) is a maximal set of vertices where every vertex is reachable from every other vertex.
+**Definition**: In a directed graph, a **Strongly Connected Component (SCC)** is a maximal set of vertices such that for every pair of vertices `u` and `v` in the set, there is a directed path from `u` to `v` and a directed path from `v` to `u`.
+Determining these components is crucial for understanding the cyclic structure of a graph.

-Key idea (two DFS passes):
-- Pass 1 on original graph: run DFS and push vertices to `order` by finishing time (post-order).
-- Compute transpose graph G^T (reverse all edges).
-- Pass 2 on G^T: process vertices in reverse `order`; each DFS tree yields one SCC.

-Why it works: Any edge from an SCC to another goes forward in finish-time order; reversing edges forces DFS to stay inside one SCC when started from the latest-finishing vertex.
+**Use of Kosaraju's Algorithm**:
+Kosaraju's algorithm is a classic, efficient (linear time) method to **detect and list all SCCs** in a directed graph.

+**Algorithm Steps (Two DFS Passes)**:
+1. **First Pass (DFS on G)**: Perform a DFS traversal of the graph.
+When a recursive DFS call for a vertex finishes (i.e., after visiting all its neighbors), push the vertex onto a stack.
+This effectively sorts vertices by finishing time.
+2. **Transpose Graph (G^T)**: Create the transpose of the graph by reversing the direction of every edge.
+3. **Second Pass (DFS on G^T)**: Process vertices from the stack (LIFO).
+If a vertex has not been visited in this second pass, start a new DFS from it on the transpose graph.
+All vertices reachable in this DFS traversal belong to the same SCC.

+**Why it works**:
+Topological sorting properties ensure that by processing vertices in decreasing order of finishing times on the transpose graph, we are guaranteed to identify "sink" components first and work our way backwards, isolating each SCC.

-Complexity: O(V + E) time, O(V + E) space.
+**Complexity**: O(V + E) time, O(V + E) space.

 ```cpp
 // Kosaraju's algorithm: returns list of SCCs (each SCC is a vector of vertices)